 You can connect to Slack from the Notifications tab within Float or the Slack App Directory.
 You must appear on the Timeline to connect to Slack.

 Authenticate your credentials and authorize the connection and you're all set.

 The Home tab shows you a live view of your schedule for the day.
 Whenever a change is made in Float, it's instantly reflected here.

 The Messages tab is where all of your schedule changes and notifications live.
-See a history of who changed what, and receive alerts whenever a new task is added to your schedule or an existing task is updated.
+See a history of who changed what and receive alerts whenever a new task is added to your Timeline, or an existing task is updated.

 Notifications are sent to Slack every hour for any updates you haven't already seen in Float.